This is a slow cooked meal to write home about.

 Once you try tamari, it will forever have a place on your pantry shelf.

 However, tamari isn’t the only star in this healthy chicken dish.
 The sauce for this glazed chicken recipe is a standout.
 It’s filled with sweet, sour and savory flavors – along with a little heat.
 And this tamari chicken utilizes summer greens – in this case bok choy – to bring all of the flavors together.
-However, don’t let bok choy’s delicious flavor fool you, it’s a little nutritional powerhouse too.
-It’s a member of the cabbage family, which means that it’s loaded with nutrients and antioxidants.
+This is a slow-cooked meal to write home about.

 - 1 tablespoon olive oil